JoseBambora/PersonalProjects/JDAExtension/README.md

 I tried to make this as generic as possible, so I can implement different for my bot in the future as well, but at the end I focused on personal requirements.

+## Technologies

+- Java 22
+- JUnit

+## Configuration steps

+This extension need some environmental variable defined at `.env` file.
+The information needed for this file is on the file `.env.default`.

 ## Features

 ### 1. Templates